letsencrypt/website/content/en/docs/profiles.md

 ### Authorization Reuse Period

 This is how long an already-validated Authorization can be reused by new Orders containing the same identifier.
 The clock starts when a challenge is successfully fulfilled, and is represented by the [`expires` timestamp](https://datatracker.ietf.org/doc/html/rfc8555#section-7.1.4) in the valid Authorization object.
-The [Baseline Requirements](https://github.com/cabforum/servercert/blob/main/docs/BR.md#421-performing-identification-and-authentication-functions) limit this to 200 days, falling to 100 days for certificates issued from March 15, 2027, and 10 days from March 15, 2029.
+The [Baseline Requirements](https://github.com/cabforum/servercert/blob/main/docs/BR.md#421-performing-identification-and-authentication-functions) require this period not to exceed 200 days; the limit falls to 100 days for certificates issued from March 15, 2027, and to 10 days from March 15, 2029.

 ### Order Lifetime